fivetran/dbt_facebook_ads_source/models/docs.md

 {% docs impressions %} The number of impressions the ads had on the given day. {% enddocs %}

-{% docs inline_link_click_ctr %} The percentage of time people saw your ads and performed an inline link click. {% enddocs %}
+{% docs inline_link_click_ctr %} The percentage of time people saw your ads and performed an inline link click.
+Not included in downstream models by default.
+To persist this field, refer to the [README](https://github.com/fivetran/dbt_facebook_ads_source?tab=readme-ov-file#passing-through-additional-metrics). {% enddocs %}

 {% docs inline_link_clicks %}
 The number of clicks on links to select destinations or experiences, on or off Facebook-owned properties.
 Inline link clicks use a fixed 1-day-click attribution window.